 The First International Circumpolar Conference on Geospatial Sciences and applications was held in Yellowknife, N.W.T., Canada from August 20-24, 2007

 The Conference organized by the Mapping Services Branch, Earth Sciences Sector, Natural Resources Canada in cooperation with the Canadian Institute of Geomatics and the North West Territories Geomatics Centre was a very successful event.

 Over 170 participants from 13 countries, met in Yellowknife to share knowledge, technologies and practical experiences essential to the important adaptation and development processes for the Arctic and its Northern communities.

-Over 30 participants represented many of the northern communities and aboriginal groups and discussed with many scientists and professionals the opportunities which can be provided by many of the geospatial technologies and systems.
+Over 30 participants represented northern communities and aboriginal groups and discussed with many scientists and professionals the opportunities which can be provided by geospatial technologies and systems.

 Senior officials form most of the Circumpolar Nations (except Russia) were present to discuss the need for an Arctic Spatial Data Infrastructure as an important building block and base for future development and adaptation.

 They agreed to develop a "Yellowknife Declaration", an agreement to pursue a common and cooperative strategy to contribute to Arctic Spatial Data Infrastructure.
 The core concept of this initiative is based on a series of presentations and panel discussions chaired by Fraser Taylor (Carleton University, a leader in the Antarctic Spatial Data Infrastructure) and Jean Thie (President of EcoInformatics International and Executive Director of the Canadian Institute of Geomatics.